Rogue-Frontier/Rogue-Frontier/ReadMe.md

 This game is in early beta and planned for release in 2024.

-(C) 2020-2022 by Alex Chen. _Transcendence_ is property of Kronosaur Productions.
+_Transcendence_ is property of Kronosaur Productions.

 ## Play
 Download and extract the ZIP archive.
 Run RogueFrontier.exe to play.